ryan-txn/tp/docs/DeveloperGuide.md

 getCommandByName()` retrieves the command and the UI displays the results.
    - Components: `UI`, `ChatParser`, `CommandMap`, `Command`.
    - Highlight how `CommandMap` retrieves the appropriate command based on user input.

+### Delete Meal & MealEntry Commands

+#### Overview

+The `delete` commands allow users to be able to delete any `meal` or `mealEntry` they may have put in.
+It allows users to be able to delete any erroneous entry they may have put in.

+#### Feature Implementation

+The `delete meal` and `delete mealEntry` Commands are classes in the `seedu.healthmate.command` package.
+When called by the user from ChatParser the `executeCommand` method will be called executing the command as necessary.
+This is also how all other commands are executed.

+To delete a `meal` or `mealEntry` the respective index of it must be included after the command.

+#### Why It Is implemented This Way

+Inline with the `Single-Responsibility Principle (SRP)` the execution commands were abstracted and were put into the respective Commands.
+This allowed for neater and more readable code while also allowing for less nesting inline with the `SLAP Principle`.

+The index of `meal` or `mealEntry` was used to delete it as it had less edge cases while also being more consistent from the user's point of view.

+#### Alternatives Considered

+Initially the code to execute the commands were in the `ChatParser` class but this made it messy and caused a lot of unnecessary nesting.
+Debugging the `ChatParser` class was also much harder due to this.
+Therefore, the execution code and it's helper functions were shifted to the various command classes.

+The deletion of a `meal` option by using it's name was also considered.
+However this was found to be less intuitive from a user point of view.
+Some larger `meal` names (eg. `Hawaiian Pizza with Mushrooms`) may be harder for the user to input correctly in order to delete.
+From a usability perspective, just requiring the index makes it simpler for the user.

+#### Proposed additions for v2.1

+A find command could be implemented that could help users find the index and details of the `meal` or `mealEntry` that they would like to delete.
+Would be helpful for the user as too many entries may make it hard for the user to find the one they would like to delete.

+#### Sequence Diagram TBD
+1. **Delete Meal `executeCommand` Sequence Diagram**
+2. **Delete MealEntry `executeCommand` Sequence Diagram**

 ---